mnot/I-D/best/draft.md

 --+--------+--------+---------
 ~~~

-Each member of the list will be represented by one or more Binary Structured Types (depending on their types), unless it cannot be represented; in these cases, the field value will be serialised as a Textual Field Value {{TFV}}.
+Each member of the list will be represented by one or more Binary Structured Types (depending on their types), unless it cannot be represented; in these cases, the field value will be serialised as a Textual Field Value ({{TFV}}).

 list-members that are Items are represented as per {{item}}; list-members that are inner-lists are represented as per {{inner-list}}.

-Binary Structured Headers can represent Lists with up to 1024 members; fields containing more members will need to be serialised as Textual Field Values {{TFV}}.
+Binary Structured Headers can represent Lists with up to 1024 members; fields containing more members will need to be serialised as Textual Field Values ({{TFV}}).

 ### Inner Lists {#inner-list}